LiveTex/Node-Pg/README.md

 #### pg.escapeArray:`string`

-Escape array of values.
+Escapes array of values.
 Array is casted to string of escaped elements divided by comma.

 Arguments: